captainys/TOWNSEMU/readme.md

 # Revisions
+### 2020/06/07
+- Improvement in YM2612 emulation.
+Still different, but getting similar.
+(Struggling to make sense of envelope calculation.)
+- Fixed hard-disk read/write.
+Now can install TownsOS in a hard-disk image, and boot from it.

 ### 2020/05/26
 - Mouse Integration for Wing Commander.
 Need -APP WINGCOMMANDER1 option.
 - Fixed CDC.
 Was pushing status code 06 00 00 00 twice after MODE1 Read.